koutianqi/koutianqi.github.io/pages/research.markdown

-  title="Defend or Desert: Navigating the Epistemological Tension Between Claim Accuracy and the Value of Uncertainty in Machine Learning Research." authors="Tianqi Kou" venue="Work in Progress" tldr="[TL;DR] This paper examines if a tradeoff between scrutinizing machine learning research social claims and research progress exist, and its implications for the argument for justifying social claim in ML research."
+  title="Defend or Desert: Navigating the Epistemological Tension Between Claim Accuracy and the Value of Uncertainty in Machine Learning Research." authors="Tianqi Kou" venue="Work in Progress" tldr="[TL;DR] This paper examines if a tradeoff between scrutinizing machine learning research social claims and research progress exists, and its implications for the argument for justifying social claim in ML research."
 %}
 </div>